Website--R Peggy Smith -- firstname.lastname@example.org

 LWV-TC Communications Committee functions to keep League members, potential members, friends, and allies apprised of what good work LWV-TC is doing and to provide information about opportunities for member involvement in League-related activities and functions.
 Committee members do this by way of:

 - Facebook postings

 The main goal of the Membership Committee is to recruit, involve and retain members in League activities while ensuring that member data is accurate.
 We believe that the key to the membership committee success is enthusiasm, patience and persistence.
 Membership activities include:

 - Planning and coordinating special events that welcome new members and keeps current members engaged

 - Producing and publishing the annual Handbook and Membership Directory

 - In 2017 year we began holding events to inform and engage all our members including Coffee with the League.
-We are planning to expand these types of events.
+We are planning to expand these types of eventIns.

 To achieve its mission of encouraging the informed and active participation of citizens in government, the League of Women Voters of Thurston County uses a variety of methods to carry out voter services.
-This is the primary way League interacts with the public and demonstrates the values that have been fundamental to League for nearly 100 years.
-The League educates citizens by offering:
+This is a key way League interacts with the public and demonstrates the values that have been fundamental to League for nearly 100 years.
+The League provides services to voters by offering: